graphcommerce-org/graphcommerce/docs/content/readme.md

 ## Getting Started

-GraphCommerce offers a [magento-graphcms](./getting-started/readme.md) example that provides a full featured storefront.
+GraphCommerce offers a [magento-graphcms](./getting-started/readme.md) example that provides a full-featured storefront.
 The example integrates with your Magento backend and provides a full purchase journey out-of-the-box.
 It uses GraphCMS to enrich pages with multiple content components, like the homepage.